Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 ### Input Units
 * Input Angle: the input angle is an integer value in degrees
 * velocity: the velocity is in a percentage unit 0-100.
 Minimum movement requirement is around 30.
 This value pertains to the gripping force of the movement.
+This field is _Not Necessary_ and if missing, is filled with the default value set in the robot object.

 ### Getting Feedback
 There are two ways to get feedback data depending on how the class is instantiated.

 1. In streaming mode (`stream = True`), after sending the `wake_up()` command, the system will start streaming feedback data which will populate the `ArtusAPI._robot_handler.robot.hand_joints` dictionary.
 Fields that hold feedback data are named with `feedback_X` where _X_ could be angle, current or temperature.
 2. In Request mode (`stream = False`), sending a `get_joint_angles()` command will request the feedback data before anything is sent from the Artus hand.
 This communication setting is slower than the streaming mode, but for testing purposes and getting familiar with the Artus hand, we recommend starting with this setting.
 3. Feedback message has the following data: ACK, Feedback angle (degrees), Motor Current (mA), Temperature.
-The following is a table for the ACK value.
+Below are two tables for the ACK values and the data output from the received array.
+The feedback is split into a tuple of size 2, with index 0 pertaining to the ACK value, and index 1 being an array that holds the rest of the feedback data.

 | ACK Value  | Meaning |
 | :---: | :------: |